deborahLevy130/seathru_NeRF/README.md

 you build upon, or feel free to cite this entire codebase as:

 ```
+@inproceedings{levy2023seathru,
+  title={SeaThru-NeRF: Neural Radiance Fields in Scattering Media},
+  author={Levy, Deborah and Peleg, Amit and Pearl, Naama and Rosenbaum, Dan and Akkaynak, Derya and Korman, Simon and Treibitz, Tali},
+  booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition},
+  pages={56--65},
+  year={2023}
+}

 @misc{multinerf2022,
       title={{MultiNeRF}: {A} {Code} {Release} for {Mip-NeRF} 360, {Ref-NeRF}, and {RawNeRF}},
       author={Ben Mildenhall and Dor Verbin and Pratul P. Srinivasan and Peter Hedman and Ricardo Martin-Brualla and Jonathan T. Barron},